Table of Contents

 - The timing, scoring, seeding, and awards below are based on the expectation of a full field of 33 teams and are subject to change based on the number of boats competing in each division and category.
 The goal of the event to is provide a fun and fair competition for all involved.

-- Club Women's Top 3 teams based on fastest combined times of heats 1 & 2 will compete in a final heat.
-Awards for 1st, 2nd & 3rd place.
+Club Women's Top 6 will race 2 finals heats 3 boats each based on fastest combined time of heats 1 & 2

 Club Mixed Top 6 will race 2 finals heats 3 boats each based on fastest combined time of heats 1 & 2

 - Mixed Club Final Heat #1 - Seed 6, 5, 4 will compete for places 4 - 6.

 - Mixed Club Final Heat #2 - Seed 3, 2, 1 Awards for 1st, 2nd, & 3rd place.

 Community Mixed: Top 12 teams will be seeded 1-12 in order based on fastest combined times of heats 1 & 2.
 Top 12 community mixed teams will compete in 4 heats, 3 boats each: